How to Maintain PCI Compliance

 - Gateway-hosted fields/iframes via the official Magento extension (e.g., PayPal Smart Buttons, Braintree Hosted Fields, Adyen Drop-in)

 Avoid custom on-site card forms.
+They require SAQ D and significantly increase your compliance burden.

 Business value: Hosted redirects can qualify for SAQ A, reducing PCI effort substantially (fewer questions, faster assessments) and lowering breach exposure.
 Merchants moving to hosted redirect or hosted fields often see 70–90% less PCI questionnaire effort and fewer form‑jacking risks.